We offer guidance for a holistic pregnancy experience. You will need another doctor can provide the prenatal care.

 - Getting the good sleep which is so essential.

-- Often recommendations for medicine and vaccines during pregnancy, and that is often not the wisest course.
+- Learn more about recommendations for medicine and vaccines during pregnancy, and that is often not the wisest course.

 - Emotional readiness.
 Healing or clearing out lingering grief or other feelings, possibly resulting from previous hospital birth experiences that were traumatic.